benjaminsattler/os-window-mono/DEVELOPMENT.md

 > cd packages/os-window
 # Use yarn directly
 > yarn workspace os-window dev

-# There is no corresponding command for nx in this case.
-You can only run nx commands from the monorepo root
 ```

 If you want to execute a task on all packages you can to this like this: